jamesgeraghty/ict-skills2-assignment/README.md

         + <PrivateRoute exact path="/" component={HomePage} />  - Provate Route for Homepage Login
         + <Route path="/login" component={LoginPage} />
         + <Redirect from="*" to="/" />

-## Independent learning (If relevant).

-.......
-Briefly state any technologies/techniques used in your project codebase that was not covered in the lectures/labs.
-Provide source code filename (source code excerpts are not required in most cases) references to support your assertions and include references (articles/blogs) .........

 [model]: ./data.jpg